Implementation with Uncertain Evidence

 Therefore, playing according to $\sigma _{i}\circ \alpha _{i}$ continues to be a best response for the type.
 Thus, if there is a perfect deception $\alpha $ from $s$ to $s^{\prime }$, then any implementable social choice function must have $f(s)=f(s^{\prime })$. \end{proof}

-Informally, under $\alpha $, agents pretend to be other types and play the equilibrium strategy under $\sigma $ of the mimiced type.
-The reason a type is best responding even though she may be playing the equilibrium strategy of another type is that the outcome is the same and the preferences of agents do not change from state to state.
-That is, even though the concerned type may have extra evidence, and therefore be able to play other messages, there was another type at $s^{\prime }$ who also had that extra evidence and that type's best response still led to the outcome $f(s^{\prime })$ which this agent is also getting from her strategy under $\sigma (\alpha (s))$, so that she continues to best respond.
-Therefore, since an equilibrium outcome at $s$ is $f(s^{\prime })$, then $f$ is implementable only if $ f(s)=f(s^{\prime })$.
+Informally, under $\alpha $, agents pretend to be other types and play the equilibrium strategy under $\sigma $ of the mimicked type.
+The reason a type is best responding even though she may be playing the equilibrium strategy of another type is that the outcome is the same and it is possible that the preferences of agents do not change from state to state (i.e. they are state independent).
+That is, even though the concerned type may have extra evidence, and therefore be able to play other messages, there was another type at $s^{\prime }$ who also had that extra evidence and that type's best response still led to the outcome $f(s^{\prime })$ which this agent is also getting from her strategy under $\sigma \circ \alpha (s)$, so that she continues to best respond.
+Therefore, since an equilibrium outcome at $s$ is $f(s^{\prime })$, then $f$ is implementable only if $f(s)=f(s^{\prime })$.